The Ultimate Travel Guide to Milan, Italy

 Best places to shop

 Of course, number 1 is the Gallerias Vittorio Emanuele, but there are other options too.
-For instance, the square formed by these four streets: Via Montenapoleone, Via della Spiga, Via Sant’ Andrea and Via Manzoni.
-Or a shopping mall old style: Piazza Portello.
+For instance, the square was formed by these four streets: Via Montenapoleone, Via Della Spiga, Via Sant’ Andrea, and Via Manzoni.
+Or a shopping mall old-style: Piazza Portello.

 The local currency is the EURO.
-Credit cards are accepted everywhere, but as always some cash for tips and minor purchases or tickets are a good idea.
+Credit cards are accepted everywhere, but some cash for tips and minor purchases or tickets is a good idea.

-Language is Italian but due to the many visitors and Milan’s international events, English is widely spoken.
+The language is Italian, but English is widely spoken due to the many visitors and Milan’s international events.

 Wifi is available in all hotels and many restaurants as well as throughout the city center.

 Milan is definitely a city for sightseeing and shopping.
 If you happen to be a Leonardo da Vinci fan, this is the place to see his work and environment up close and to be inspired by a genius.